Paddle Billing

 We're now ready to test!
 Save your page, then open it in your browser.
 Paddle.js should open an inline checkout for the items that we passed.
 You should see items and totals in the tables we created.

-If you're using the sandbox environment, you can take a test payment using our test card details:
+If you're using a sandbox account, you can take a test payment using our test card details:

 Email addressAn email address you own